You can have trouble with your hearing at any age. You can get help to deal with hearing loss and stop it from getting worse.

 Nearly everybody finds their hearing gets worse as they get older.
 Genetics play a part - some families have hearing problems earlier than other families.

 Some people have their hearing damaged through many years of being exposed to noise at work.
 This is especially true for people who work among a lot of loud noise such as live music performances, mining, building or farming.
+Young people who listen to loud music through headphones are also at risk.

 Other causes include: